Tomatoes are among the most popular fruits in gardens around the world, and tomatoes are a fixture in all sorts of dishes and cuisine.

 Tomatoes require copious, direct sunlight at all stages of growth, but growers are cautioned to protect them from intense heat as they may be damaged or even killed by it.

-That’s a good rule of thumb that you can generally live by no matter what type of tomatoes you are growing, but, as you likely already know, the devil is in the details if you want to grow healthy produce and harvest it.
+That’s a good rule of thumb that you can generally live by no matter what type of tomatoes you are growing, but, as you likely already know, the devil is in the details if you want to grow healthy tomatoes and harvest them.

 Keep reading to learn everything you need to know about how much sun tomato plants require.